BxCppDev/Bayeux/source/bxdpp/README.txt

 Bayeux/dpp  depends  on  Bayeux/cuts,  Bayeux/brio,  Bayeux/mygsl  and
-Bayeux/datatools from  the Bayeux software collection  and third party software from the Cadfaelbrew package manager.
+Bayeux/datatools from  the Bayeux software collection  and third party software from the Linuxbrew package manager.

 Bayeux/dpp is a component library of the Bayeux software suite.